acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_install.md

       --acorn-dns string                      enabled|disabled|auto.
 If enabled, containers created by Acorn will get public FQDNs.
 Auto functions as disabled if a custom clusterDomain has been supplied (default auto)
       --acorn-dns-endpoint string             The URL to access the Acorn DNS service --api-server-replicas int               acorn-api deployment replica count
+      --auto-upgrade-interval string          For apps configured with automatic upgrades enabled, the interval at which to check for new versions.
+Upgrade intervals configured at the application level cannot be smaller than this. (default '5m' - 5 minutes)
       --checks                                Disable preflight checks with --checks=false
       --cluster-domain strings                The externally addressable cluster domain (default .on-acorn.io) --controller-replicas int               acorn-controller deployment replica count